Wichita doctor who had coronavirus hopeful vaccine will help keep hospitals more staffed

-One Wichita doctor, who beat the virus, says these vaccines could make a big difference in the way he and his staff can continue to treat covid patients.
+WICHITA, Kan.
+(KSNW) – One Wichita doctor, who beat the virus, says these vaccines could make a big difference in the way he and his staff can continue to treat COVID-19 patients.

 “There are a lot of people who need taking care of so we need all hands on deck with this illness,” said Doctor Tom Moore.
 “We really can not afford to have people out sick.”